Under Finland's national screening programme, municipal health centres must arrange screening for the early detection of

 - breast cancer

 - foetal chromosome and growth defects during pregnancy

-If you are not satisfied with the service, care or treatment that you receive, you may
+Contact your municipality of residence also if you are not satisfied with the service or treatment you have received.